Stanley Buckmaster, 1st Viscount Buckmaster

 Stanley Owen Buckmaster, 1st Viscount Buckmaster, GCVO, PC (9 January 1861 – 5 December 1934) was a British lawyer and Liberal Party politician.
 He was a Member of Parliament (MP) for most of the years from 1906 to 1915, when he was elevated to the peerage and served as Lord Chancellor under H. H. Asquith from 1915 to 1916.

 Background and education

 Buckmaster was born on 9 January 1861 to John Charles Buckmaster, of Ashleigh, Hampton Wick, by his wife Emily Anne Goodliffe.
-His father began life as an agricultural labourer, and rose to teach chemistry at the Imperial College of Science and Technology.
+His father began life as a young agricultural labourer, and rose to teach chemistry at the Imperial College of Science and Technology.
 He was educated at Aldenham School and Christ Church, Oxford, where he took second class honours in mathematics.
 He was called to the Bar in 1884 at the Inner Temple.
 Beginning with a general practice on the Midland circuit, he eventually came to acquire a large Chancery practice.
 He was appointed King's Counsel in April 1902.
 The same year he joined Lincoln's Inn.